Richard Vickerman Taylor: Biography

 In 1863 he was ordained deacon, taking his priest's orders the following year.
 He held a number of curacies, including St Barnabas, Holbeck, Wortley, Brightside near Sheffield and Edlington.
 In 1878 he became Vicar of Melbecks, Swaledale.
-He died at the age of 83 years, on 8 July 1914, at his home, The Mount, Low Row, Swaledale.

 A Fellow of the Royal Horticultural Society and a member of the Yorkshire Archaeological and Topographical Association, he also published and contributed to publications on the history of Yorkshire.